Binary matrix factorization on special purpose hardware: Handling large rectangular matrices

-By expanding the objective, this can be written as $m$ independent BLS problems involving $r$ binary variables.
-These BLS problems can be solved via a QUBO formulation, as discussed in \citep{omalley2016, omalley2018}.
+where $\Vbf$ comes from the factorization of $\Abf^{(s)}$.
+By expanding the objective, the problem in \eqref{eq:BLS} can be written as $m$ independent BLS problems involving $r$ binary variables.
+These BLS problems can be solved via a QUBO formulation.
+As discussed in \cite{omalley2016, omalley2018}, such a formulation is easy to derive by noting that the BLS objective can be written as

+Setting $\Qbf \defeq (\Mbf^\top \Mbf - 2 \diag(\ybf^\top \Mbf))$ gives us a QUBO objective as in \eqref{eq:qubo}.
 Alternatively, when $r$ is small, the optimal solution to each BLS problem can be found by simply testing all $2^r$ possible solutions.
 As an optional step after computing $\Ubf$, a few additional alternating BLS steps can be added.
 This is done by minimizing the objective in \eqref{eq:BLS} in an alternating fashion, first solving for $\Vbf$ and treating $\Ubf$ as fixed, and then solving for $\Ubf$ and treating $\Vbf$ as fixed.